 - IO controller - The IO controller is equivalent to the master of PROFIBUS. - This is the PLC with PROFINET connection, in which the PLC program runs. - IO device - The IO device is a distributed I/O field device, which is connected to PROFINET. - The IO device is equal to the slave of PROFIBUS. - IO supervisor - The IO supervisor is an engineering station as e.g. programming unit, PC or HMI interface for commissioning and diagnostics.

 AR

-AR (Application Relation) corresponds to a connection to an IO controller or IO supervisor.
+AR (Application Relation) characterises a connection between PROFINET controller and PROFINET device.

 API